Insta360Develop/CameraSDK-Android/README.md

 if you want to export a video, you need to know `ExportVideoParamsBuilder` first.

-> Note: Exporting videos has high requirements on mobile phone performance.
-If you encounter oom or app being forcibly killed by the system during export, please set a smaller width and height.
+> Note: Exporting videos demands high performance from your mobile device.
+If you encounter OOM or if the app is forcibly closed by the system during export, please try setting a smaller width and height.

 ```Java
 ExportVideoParamsBuilder builder = new ExportVideoParamsBuilder()